Hoa people: Lê dynasty

-The Vietnamese Emperor Lê Thánh Tông cracked down on foreign contacts and enforced an isolationist policy.
-A large amount of trade between Guangzhou and Vietnam happened during this time.
-Early accounts recorded that the Vietnamese captured Chinese whose ships had blown off course and detained them.
-Young Chinese men were selected by the Vietnamese for castration to become eunuch slaves to the Vietnamese.
-It has been speculated by modern historians that Chinese who were captured and castrated by the Vietnamese were involved in regular trade between China and Vietnam instead of being blown off course, and that they were punished after a Vietnamese crackdown on trade with foreign countries.

-A 1499 entry in the Ming Shilu recorded that thirteen Chinese men from Wenchang including a young man named Wu Rui were captured by the Vietnamese after their ship was blown off course while traveling from Hainan to Guangdong's Qin subprefecture (Qinzhou), after which they ended up near the coast of Vietnam, in the 1460s, during the Chenghua Emperor's rule (1464–1487).
-Twelve of them were enslaved to work as agricultural laborers, while the youngest Chinese man, Wu Rui was selected by the Vietnamese court for castration since he was the only young man in among the thirteen and he became a eunuch at the Vietnamese imperial palace in Thang Long for nearly one fourth of a century.
-After years of serving the Vietnamese as a eunuch slave in the palace, he was promoted to a position with real power after the death of the Vietnamese ruler in 1497 to a military position in Northern Vietnam as military superintendent since his service in the palace was apparently valued by the Vietnamese.
-However the Lạng Sơn guard soldier Dương Tam Tri (楊三知) told him of an escape route back to China and Wu Rui escaped to Longzhou after walking for 9 days through the mountains.
-The local ethnic minority Tusi chief Wei Chen took him into custody, overruling objections from his family who wanted to send him back to Vietnam.
-Vietnam found out about his escape and sent an agent to buy Wu Rui back from Wei Chen with 100 Jin in payment since they were scared that Wu Rui would reveal Vietnamese state secrets to China.
-Wei Chen planned to sell him back to the Vietnamese but told them the amount they were offering was too little and demanded more however before they could agree on a price, Wu was rescued by the Pingxiang magistrate Li Guangning and then was sent to Beijing to work as a eunuch in the Ming palace at the Directorate of Ceremonial (司禮監太監).
+It is unknown whether the Chinese, captured and castrated by the Vietnamese, were involved in regular trade between China and Vietnam or were blown off course.
+They fell victim to the Vietnamese isolationist stance during the time.in 1499, an entry in the Ming Shilu mentioned thirteen Chinese men from Wenchang, including a young man named Wu Rui, were captured by the Vietnamese after their ship was blown off course while traveling from Hainan to Qinzhou, in the 1460s, during the reign of Chenghua Emperor.
+Twelve of them were enslaved to work as agricultural laborers, whilst the youngest Chinese man, Wu Rui was selected by the Vietnamese court for castration.
+Since he was the only young man in among the thirteen, he was made a eunuch of the Vietnamese imperial palace, Thang Long for almost one fourth of a century.

+After years of servitude, in 1497 to a military position of importance, after the death of a ruler, in Northern Vietnam as military superintendent as recognition for his service and expertise by the Vietnamese.
+He was informed by a Lạng Sơn guard soldier, called Dương Tam Tri (楊三知), of an escape route back to China and Wu Rui attempted an escaped to Longzhou after 9 days of traversing mountains.
+Unfortunately, his escape attempt via Lạng Sơn eventually led to his capture by the Wei family (Tusi) in Guangxi, who initially detained him rather than returning him to the Ming court or back to Vietnam.
+Vietnam offered to buy Wu Rui back from Wei Chen for 100 Jin, afraid that Wu Rui would reveal Vietnamese state secrets to China.
+Wei Chen demanded more.
+However, before they could agree on a price, Wu was rescued by the Pingxiang magistrate Li Guangning and was sent to Beijing to work as a eunuch in the Ming palace at the Directorate of Ceremonial (司禮監太監).

 The Đại Việt sử ký toàn thư records that in 1467 in An Bang province of Dai Viet (now Quảng Ninh Province) a Chinese ship blew off course onto the shore.
 The Chinese were detained and not allowed to return to China as ordered by Lê Thánh Tông.
 This incident may be the same one where Wu Rui was captured.